 If you landed here from one of my social media accounts, welcome!
 I’m really glad you’re here.
 I love to create fun, pretty and sweet treats like these delicious blueberry donut holes!
 The thing that really makes these special is the homemade blueberry sugar, which adds a burst of blueberry flavor.
 Freeze dried blueberries are combined with sugar to create a beautiful, flavorful sugar that you can use for many other things.
 It can also be used in tea, lattes, lemonade, cocktails or sprinkled on cookies or scones.
 Keep in mind that freeze dried blueberries are not the same as dried blueberries.
 Dried blueberries still contain some moisture, so they won’t work for this purpose.

 The donut hole batter comes together quickly and easily.
 The most challenging part for me is frying them.
 I found that using a thermometer and testing one donut hole first, helps you determine the perfect oil temperature.
-Using a small ice scream scoop helps you get uniform donut holes.
+Using a small portion scoop helps you get uniform donut holes.
 Make sure the outside of the scoop is clean between each donut to help them keep the round shape and avoid pointy tails.

 Blueberry Donut Holes with Homemade Blueberry Sugar